New York Times reporter probed over article about FBI director's girlfriend

 Although agents were concerned that Williamson's reporting may have “crossed lines of stalking,” it has not taken further action.

-- New York Times says FBI investigated reporter after article about director Kash Patel's girlfriend The Independent —
+- New York Times says FBI investigated reporter after article about director Kash Patel's girlfriend ABC News —